What's on this list and what isn't

 Fiction that addresses philosophical themes may seem to be a narrow field of literature—until you consider how wide-ranging philosophical themes can be, taking up issues of morality, science, religion, politics, aesthetics, metaphysics, law, language, education and almost every other human concern.
 You can put the words "philosophy of" before the name of almost any human endeavour and find a field of study someone would find worth writing or reading about.

-This list comprises the greatest works of philosophical literature of all times, places and cultures..
+This list comprises the greatest works in the philosophical fuction genre of all times, places and cultures..

 • novels (Zen and the Art of Motorcycle Maintenance)